 Gene therapy is an experimental technique that uses genes to allow doctors to treat or prevent a disorder by inserting a gene into a patient’s cells instead of using drugs or surgery.
 Examples include: (1) Replacing a mutated gene that causes disease with a healthy copy of the gene; (2) Inactivating, or “knocking out,” a mutated gene that is functioning improperly; (3) Introducing a new gene into the body to help fight a disease.
 One type of gene therapy is stem cell therapy, in which a patient’s own stem cells are used to repair or rebuild tissue.

 Gene therapy products must go through an approval process coordinated by two DHHS agencies: the Office for Human Research Protections and the FDA through the Center for Biologics Evaluation and Research (CBER).
 CBER uses both the Public Health Service Act and the Federal Food, Drug, and Cosmetic Act for oversight.
 In 2020, the FDA released a set of guidances to encourage the continued development of safe and effective gene therapies.
 Another DHHS agency, the National Institutes of Health (NIH), oversees federally-funded clinical trials and adds additional requirements for federally-funded trials to be approved.

 Clinical studies of gene therapy in humans require the submission of an investigational new drug application (IND) prior to their initiation in the US, and marketing of a gene therapy product requires submission and approval of a biologics license application (BLA).
 There are more than 900 IND applications for gene and stem cell therapies in the pipeline.
 For the first time, doctors in the US used CRISPR gene editing to treat a patient with a genetic disorder—sickle cell disease—in 2019.

-- Sickle cell: CRISPR used for the first time to treat a patient with the genetic blood disorder.
+- Sickle cell: CRISPR used for the first time to treat patients with the genetic blood disorder.
 Another trial is underway for a similar blood disorder, beta-thalassemia.
 The first two patients have shown promising results from the treatment.

 - Neuromuscular disease: FDA approved gene therapy treatment for spinal muscular atrophy, which in severe cases cause infants to die or rely on permanent breathing support by age 2.